ChengWang2018/chengwang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Postdoc in the [Autonomous Agents Research Group](https://agents.inf.ed.ac.uk/) at [University of Edinburgh](https://www.ed.ac.uk/).
 My research focuses on explainable AI with a particular emphasis on autonomous vehicles.
 I was previously a PhD student in [Institute of Automotive Engineering](https://www.fzd.tu-darmstadt.de/fzd/index.en.jsp) at [Technical University of Darmstadt](https://www.tu-darmstadt.de/) with the research topic of autonomous vehicle safety.
-I obtained my Master at Tongji University and Bachelor at Wuhan University of Technology.
+I obtained my Master at Tongji University and Bachelor at the Wuhan University of Technology.

 News
 ======
+- 21/08/2023 Our paper about adversarial datasets for testing lane marking detection algorithms is accepted by the international Conference on Vehicular Control and Intelligence (CVCI) 2023.
-- 01/07/2023 Our paper about goal recognition for autonomous vehicles is accpeted by IEEE IROS 2023!
+- 01/07/2023 Our paper about goal recognition for autonomous vehicles is accepted by IEEE IROS 2023!
 - 10/10/2022 I joined the Autonomous Agents Research Group as a Postdoc.
 - 21/02/2022 I was a senior engineer at DJI responsible for the safety design of L3 automated vehicles
-- 26/10/2021 I passed my doctoral examination with very good with the title of "*Silent Testing for safety Validation of Automated Driving in Field Operation*".
+- 26/10/2021 I passed my doctoral examination with very good with the title of "*Silent Testing for Safety Validation of Automated Driving in Field Operation*".

 Publications